qtrade-exchange/qtrade-docs/template.md

 # Approved Withdraw Addresses

-For user security, account withdrawals usually require email or 2FA approval.
+For user security, account withdrawals require email or 2FA approval.
 However, this usually isn't practical for API integrations.

 Users can whitelist specific withdrawal addresses in the [Manage Addresses panel](https://qtrade.io/settings/manage_addresses) of the user settings on the website.
 Adding an address to the approved list will allow users and API integrations to withdraw to it without manual confirmation.